kentello/openssl_test/README.md

 Simple TLS client/server

-Sever receives incoming connections from clients, secures them, performs some math actions on data received from the client, signs it, and sends back the result of the computation.
+Server receives incoming connections from clients, secures them, performs some math actions on data received from the client, signs it, and sends back the result of the computation.

 OpenSSL version 1.0.2k